dfinance/dnode/README.md

 To install both cli and daemon as binaries you can use Makefile:

     make install

-So after this command both `wbd` and `wbcli` will be available from console.
+So after this command both `wbd` and `wbcli` will be available from console

+    wbd version --long
+    wbcli version --long

 # Usage